-During assessment periods we want to make sure that you receive the support you need what can be a very stressful time for students.
-Our Exam Plus support bring you tips and resources to help you to stay calm, keep healthy and achieve your potential.
+During assessment periods we want to make sure that you receive the support you need in what can be a very stressful time for students.
+Our Exam Plus support brings you tips and resources to help you to stay calm, keep healthy and achieve your potential.

 Mental health and wellbeing